 The District shall have a meaningful opportunity to submit information to the Service and shall do so within 60 days of the written notice, as provided above.
-Upon the written request of the District or any other participant in the District HCP, the time for submission of said information may be extended by the Service, and the request will not be unreasonably denied.
+Upon the written request of the District or any other participant in the District HCP, the time for submission of said information may be extended by the Service.